FTrygg/ChaosCounter/README.md

 "pyinstaller ChaosCounter.spec"

 Make sure you either navigated to the folder where the spec file is located first or instead use the full path to the file.
+If you did everything correct, you will now have a new folder in the folder you downloaded called "dist" in which you will find a single file executable!

 Again, my tool is not perfect, make sure to double check the trade.
 I am open to suggestions, but understand that I am just a student doing this in my free time.